rayluo/identity/docs/index.rst

    (see also :py:meth:`.complete_log_in`).
-   If its returned dict contains an ``error``, then render the error to end user, otherwise your end user has successfully logged in, and his/her information is available as a dict returned by :meth:`.get_user`.
+   If its returned dict contains an ``error``, then render the error to end user, otherwise your end user has successfully logged in, and his/her information is available as a dict returned by :meth:`identity.web.Auth.get_user`.
    In particular, the returned dict contains a key named ``sub``, whose value is the unique identifier which you can use to represent this end user in your app's local database.